Tanveerkhan29/task-manager/README.md

 in terminal (npm install)
 and to st server (npm start)

-🧑‍💻 Developer
+🧑‍💻 Developed
-Built with love by Tanveer Ahmed
+by Tanveer Ahmed
 GitHub: github.com/Tanveerkhan29